-This chocolate strawberry cake has moist chocolate layers filled with a thick strawberry sauce and topped with strawberry cream cheese frosting.
+This chocolate strawberry cake has moist chocolate cake layers filled with a thick, real strawberry filling and topped with strawberry cream cheese frosting.

-Instead of using fake flavors, I use a real strawberry reduction for a bright, natural taste that perfectly balances the rich cocoa.
+Instead of relying on artificial extracts, this recipe uses a real strawberry reduction for a bright, natural fruit taste that perfectly balances the rich cocoa layers.

 For more delicious chocolate cake recipes, check out my chocolate hazelnut cake, chocolate mayonnaise cake, chocolate brooklyn blackout cake, and chocolate espresso cake.